Share on FacebookShare on TwitterShare on LinkedinShare via emailShare via Facebook Messenger

 What are phrasal verbs?

 Phrasal verbs are groups of words that combine a verb with an adverb or a preposition.
-Together, these words act as a single verb and take on a whole new meaning that’s independent from the meanings of the individual words.
+Together, these words act as a single verb and take on a whole new meaning independent from the meanings of the individual words.

 What are some examples of phrasal verbs?